Azure/opendigitaltwins-tools/SmartPlaces.Facilities/lib/IngestionManager/README.md

 });
 ```

 If all is configured correctly, your code referring to `IGraphIngestionProcessor` should inject your custom `IngestionProcessorBase` subclass, on which you can call the inherited method `IngestFromApiAsync()`.
-That method will initialise the base processor, and then immediately call your customized `GetSites()` method, kicking off the rest of the ingestion process.
+That method will initialise the base processor, and then immediately call your customized `ProcessSites()` method, kicking off the rest of the ingestion process.